White Sox vs. Angels Player Props Betting Odds

 Trout Stats

-- Mike Trout has put up 71 hits with 13 doubles, 17 home runs and 43 walks.
+- Mike Trout has 71 hits with 13 doubles, 17 home runs and 43 walks.
 He has driven in 41 runs with two stolen bases.

 Trout Recent Games